 Blythburgh Village Hall is still in business as families celebrate birthdays and other family events.
 Local bands and local and regional societies use it is a rehearsal room or for their meetings.
 The hall has a newly refurbished kitchen, and fine audio-visual equipment.

-So if you have a cause for celebration or you fancy a quiz night, or attending a course, keep the hall in mind.
+So if you have a cause for celebration or you fancy a quiz night, or attending a course, or watch a film, keep the hall in mind.
 There is ample parking.
 It is a priceless asset.

 Please call 07850140581 or 07850 140581 to make a booking.